Nannerl Notenbuch: Minuet in F, K. 1d

 The minuet in F is a very short piece (around a minute in length) in extended binary form.
 The first section is just eight measures long and the second section twelve; both are marked with repeat signs.
 K. 1d was notated by Leopold Mozart; Wolfgang was five years old when he composed this piece.

 It was written for the harpsichord and is usually performed on that instrument, though other keyboard instruments may be used.
 This dance is Mozart's earliest extant composition in minuet form.
 As a minuet it is, by definition, stately in feeling and written in 3/4 time.
 Like all Mozart's compositions in the Notenbuch, the clearest influences on the style are to be found in the pieces he was studying by Leopold Mozart and Georg Christoph Wagenseil.

-It comprises several phrases each beginning with chords, after which broken chords and triplets are used.
+It consists of several phrases each beginning with chords, after which broken chords and triplets are used.